groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatable/_index.md

 ```

-Gets the com.groupdocs.assembly.system.data.DataSet to which this table belongs.
+Gets the [DataSet](../../com.groupdocs.assembly.system.data/dataset) to which this table belongs.

 **Returns:**
-[DataSet](../../com.groupdocs.assembly.system.data/dataset) - The com.groupdocs.assembly.system.data.DataSet to which this table belongs.
+[DataSet](../../com.groupdocs.assembly.system.data/dataset) - The [DataSet](../../com.groupdocs.assembly.system.data/dataset) to which this table belongs.
 ### getChildRelations() {#getChildRelations--}
 ```
 public DataRelationCollection getChildRelations()
 ```

-Gets the collection of child relations for this com.groupdocs.assembly.system.data.DataTable.
+Gets the collection of child relations for this [DataTable](../../com.groupdocs.assembly.system.data/datatable).

 **Returns:**
-[DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) - A com.groupdocs.assembly.system.data.DataRelationCollection that contains the child relations for the table.
-An empty collection is returned if no com.groupdocs.assembly.system.data.DataRelation objects exist.
+[DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) - A [DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) that contains the child relations for the table.
+An empty collection is returned if no [DataRelation](../../com.groupdocs.assembly.system.data/datarelation) objects exist.
 ### getParentRelations() {#getParentRelations--}
 ```
 public DataRelationCollection getParentRelations()
 ```

-Gets the collection of parent relations for this com.groupdocs.assembly.system.data.DataTable.
+Gets the collection of parent relations for this [DataTable](../../com.groupdocs.assembly.system.data/datatable).

 **Returns:**
-[DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) - A com.groupdocs.assembly.system.data.DataRelationCollection that contains the parent relations for the table.
-An empty collection is returned if no com.groupdocs.assembly.system.data.DataRelation objects exist.
+[DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) - A [DataRelationCollection](../../com.groupdocs.assembly.system.data/datarelationcollection) that contains the parent relations for the table.
+An empty collection is returned if no [DataRelation](../../com.groupdocs.assembly.system.data/datarelation) objects exist.
 ### getRows() {#getRows--}
 ```
 public DataRowCollection getRows()